Follow us being our best self on the Class Dojo Platform

 Impact

 • Subject knowledge and skills are consolidated by the children completing an exit piece at the end of each topic.
-This has been implemented in the last two years and so has been implemented for some units but not others due to absence through covid.
 We will schedule in subject moderation to moderate a cross section of children’s work.
+From this we aim to build a bank of standardised exemplification materials with will aid teacher’s judgements in coming terms / years.

 Values that are at the heart of Thurgoland